 In the grain, hay, potatoes and cattle are multi-million dollar crops.
 Rick Worthington, the networks agribusiness communications specialist, keeps producers up-to-date on farming, ranching and dairy activities.
 Rick has been known to be the first to break farm industry news stories weeks in advance of other media outlets.
 Rick is a 20 plus year radio veteran and is currently the News Director of KBOI radio in Boise, Idaho.
 He has been recognized twice with both the Associated Press Mark Twain Award and the Edward R. Murrow Award.
 Worthington has also earned the Best Newscast Award in Idaho by the Idaho State Broadcasters Association.
 Worthington was born in Elko, Nevada and spent most of his summers there with his grandparentsView Program

 This program focuses on the Tree Nut producers needs and issues who care for two million acres of Nut Orchards which represent an annual revenue stream of over $8 billion to the California farm economy.
 This program is hosted by Patrick Cavanaugh the most respected Agribusiness journalist in California.
 Whether it be radio news casts, magazines, podcasts or twitter, Patrick has been bringing farm news to California since 1985.
-The California Tree Nut daily radio report is a program which has the backing of the Almond Board, California Walnuts and American Pistachios.
+The California Tree Nut daily radio report is a program which has the backing of the Almond Board of California, California Walnut Commission and American Pistachio Growers.

 The focus of this report is to keep local farmers, ranchers and agribusiness men and women up to date on agriculture industry issues which affect the Washington states rural economy.
 Bob Larson host of the program covers a broad array of topics; from farm human interest stories, to labor issues, state sponsored trade missions, crop outlook assessments, USDA risk management announcements and animal health stories are examples of the types of news topic categories covered each month.View Program